 What You Can Do: Get Your Bearings

-A good way to evolve your relationship with the forests of the world is to orientate yourself in your position on the Earth then locate the direction of each forest.
-You can use the Sun, or stars, a compass or map to locate north, east, south and west.
-At night the North Star (Polaris) in the Northern hemisphere or Southern Cross in the Southern hemisphere can help you get your bearings.
-When you’re ready, find a place outside, feel your feet rooted on the Earth and face the direction of where each of these great forests stands relative to where you are.
-Become aware of the direction of the wind on your face, the weather systems above you and feel into the relationship of the clouds and skies to the forests and the air you breathe.
+A good way to evolve your relationship with the world's forests is to orient yourself in your position on the Earth and then locate the direction of each forest.
+You can use the Sun or stars, a compass or a map to locate north, east, south and west.
+At night the North Star (Polaris) in the Northern Hemisphere or Southern Cross in the Southern Hemisphere can help you get your bearings.
+When you're ready, find a place outside, feel your feet rooted on the Earth and face the direction of where each of these great forests stands relative to where you are.
+Become aware of the direction of the wind on your face and the weather systems above you, and feel the relationship of the clouds and skies to the forests and the air you breathe.

 Trees in a Landscape Near You

 Research by Crowther Labs in 2015 showed the number of trees globally at around 3 trillion.
-You could call the global forest all of those trees and bushes dotted all over your landscape and mine.
-One way of seeing this bigger picture is to explore the World Resources Institute’s Global Forest Watch satellite maps.
-There are 60,000 species of trees globally identified by the Global Tree Campaign, they mainly break down into deciduous trees which drop their leaves in winter and evergreen trees which keep their leaves all year.
-It’s good to get a tree guide (another human, a book or app) so you can identify different tree species and get to know their gifts and properties.
-There are recommendations of good books at the end of this blog.
-That said, the old model of classifying and labelling trees and thinking that means you know them because you’ve named them, may not enhance your direct relationship with individual trees.
+You could call the global forest all those trees and bushes dotted over your landscape and mine.
+One way of seeing this bigger picture is to explore the World Resources Institute's Global Forest Watch satellite maps.
+There are 60,000 species of trees globally identified by the Global Tree Campaign; they mainly break down into deciduous trees, which drop their leaves in winter and evergreen trees, which keep their leaves all year.
+It's good to get a tree guide (another human, a book or an app) so you can identify different tree species and get to know their gifts and properties.
+There are recommendations for good books at the end of this blog.
+The old model of classifying and labelling trees and thinking that you know them because you've named them may not enhance your direct relationship with individual trees.

 All trees give you direct access to a relationship with the Global Forest.
-Their presence in your landscape gives you a doorway into the huge contribution that trees make in a way that is observable and tangible.
+Their presence in your landscape gives you a doorway into the huge contribution that trees make in an observable and tangible way.
 Many women in the TreeSisters online network, the Nest, speak of their direct experience of consciousness in their relationship with trees, which maybe speaks to why Native Americans refer to trees as Standing People.